tcartwright/tcdbtools/README.md

 ## Functions

 * [Invoke-DBSafeShrink](/docs/Invoke-DBSafeShrink.md) : Can be used to shrink an mdf file ***and*** rebuild all indexes at the same time.
 Typically faster then a normal shrink.
 Can not be used to shrink an LDF file.
+Does not cause fragmentation like a normal shrink.
 * [Invoke-DBDeployAgentJob](/docs/Invoke-DBDeployAgentJob.md) : This function is designed to deploy SQL Agent jobs using variables that can customize the deployment for each server.
 * [Invoke-DBSqlAgentScripter](/docs/Invoke-DBSqlAgentScripter.md) : Will script out all Sql Agent objects to sql script files.
 * [Invoke-DBMoveIndexes](/docs/Invoke-DBMoveIndexes.md) : Moves all indexes from one file group to another, including heaps.